Elyasirankhah/TBI_Causal_Effect_Analysis/TBIMS_Initial_Processing/README.md

 TBIMS Dataset Initial Cleaning Summary
 ===========================================
-This folder includes three key support files:
+This folder includes four key support files:
 - `TBIMS_Initial_Processing.ipynb` documents the complete Jupyter-based preprocessing pipeline.
 - `TBIMS_Special_Codes_Full.txt` lists and defines all special codes (e.g., 66, 8888) used in the raw data that explains their meanings and treatment during cleaning.
 - `TBIMS_Files_Review.xlsx` provides an overview of all available data/code files in the dataset.